rackerlabs/support-how-to/content/cloud-networks/index.md

 ### Fortinet Fortigate-VM

-The Fortinet Fortigate-VM is a next-gen firewall (NGFW) and unified threat manager (UTM) offered in Rackspace Public Cloud.
+The Fortinet Fortigate-VM is a next-generation firewall (NGFW) and unified threat manager (UTM) offered in Rackspace Public Cloud.
 See [the product page](https://www.rackspace.com/cloud/servers/fortigate-vm) for more information.

 - [About Fortigate-VM for Rackspace](https://docs2.fortinet.com/vm/rackspace/fortigate/6.0/rackspace-cookbook/6.0.4/123172/about-fortigate-for-rackspace)
 - [Launching FortiGate on Rackspace](https://docs2.fortinet.com/vm/rackspace/fortigate/6.0/rackspace-cookbook/6.0.4/962534/launching-fortigate-on-rackspace)